GameDevRichtofen-G/Game-Firing-Setup-/README.md

 if current_time - previous_frame_60 >= FRAME_TIME_60:
         deltaTime_60 = current_time - previous_frame_60
         previous_frame_60 = current_time
-        for instance_class in Main_class.Instances:#->go through all the instances and update them each frame instance_class.Update(deltaTime_60,True)
+        for instance_class in Main_class.Instances:#->go through all the instances and update them on each frame instance_class.Update(deltaTime_60,True)
 ```